maxfrerichs/maxfrerichs/README.md

 - 👋 Hi, I’m Max, a TYPO3 and PHP developer currently working at LfdA - Labor für digitale Angelegenheiten GmbH
 - 👀 I’m interested in Web development in general (and other stuff, like low-level-programming)
-- 🌱 I’m currently learning Docker
+- 🌱 I’m currently learning how to work Docker and Docker Compose, furthermore I'm trying to get into frontend development (again)
 - 📫 How to reach me:
      mail: maxfrerichs@gmx.de